amplience/dc-extension-ecomm-toolkit/README.md

 - Campaign/Promo selector (future release)
 - Product Finder/Selector (future release)

-## Getting Started with Swiss Army Knife
+## Getting Started with the eComm Toolkit

-There are many ways one may use a Swiss Army Knife, but first you'll want to register the extension against an Amplience Dynamic Content Hub.
+There are many ways one may use a toolkit, but first you'll want to register the extension against an Amplience Dynamic Content Hub.
 Login to your Hub and head to Development > Extensions and click the "Register" button.

 ![Register Start](media/register-button.png)

 ### Base Extension Setup
-Under the setup tab, enter the following (URL should be `https://dc-extension-ecom-swissarmyknife.vercel.app`)
+Under the setup tab, enter the following (URL should be `https://dc-extension-ecomm-toolkit.vercel.app`)

 ![Extension Setup](media/ext-setup.png)